hectorsenbanjo/CCNA-NETWORKING-PORTFOLIO/fundamentals/basic_router_switch_setup.md

 # Basic Router & Switch Setup Lab

-This lab demonstrates a simple setup with one router, one switch, and two PCs.
+This lab demonstrates a simple setup with one router, one switch, and one PCs.

 ## Topology
 ![Basic Topology](http://github.com/hectorsenbanjo/ccna-networking-portfolio/fundamentals/basic_router_switch_setup.png)